Named666/BaseDOM/README.md

 ### Reactivity (`state.js`)

 BaseDOM's reactivity is powered by signals.
+Signals are functions that hold a value and notify their dependents when that value changes.

 -   `signal(initialValue)`: Creates a reactive state container.
 It returns a tuple: `[getter, setter]`.
+Call the getter `mySignal()` to get the value, and the setter `mySignal(newValue)` to update it.
 -   `computed(fn)`: Creates a read-only signal whose value is derived from other signals.
+It re-calculates its value automatically when its dependencies change.
 -   `effect(fn)`: Runs a function and automatically re-runs it whenever a signal it depends on changes.
+Useful for side effects like logging, data fetching, or manual DOM manipulation.
+Returns a `dispose` function to stop the effect.

 ### Template Syntax (Directives)